The-Lab-LaBella/Wild_Yeast_Summer_2025/README.md

 One of our lab's main goals is to connect genotype to phenotype to ecology.
 For example, we have previously used codon optimization as a proxy for gene expression to identify a link between _GAL_-actose metabolism gene codon optimization (genome), growth rate on galactose (phenotype), and dairy environments (ecology.)
 Read more here:

-This work is possible because we have extensive phenotpyic data for the 1,154 yeast strains
+This work is possible because we have extensive phenotpyic data for the 1,154 yeast strains.
+We have information such as binary growth data on lots of carbon and nitrogen substrates.
+We also have growth curves (see below) for many of the yeasts on diverse carbon substrates.
+Importantly, we also have data about the temperature at which many of the yeasts grow.
+This is important because human fungal pathogens must be able to grow at human body temperature (37C).

+While we have this information for many species, there is still a significant amount of missing data in our dataset.
+One of the primary

+## Yeast

 # Biosafety

 # Biosafety Training

+# Basic Lab Skills

-# Summer Project I
+# Summer Project I - Growth Data

-# Summer Project II
+# Summer Project II - Temperature Growth

+# Summer Project III - RNA-sequencing